dhui808/kafka-snippets/README.md

 ### Consumer
     Can specify topic, partition and group.
     Kafka will never assign a partition to multiple consumers in the same group.
+    Kafka Consumer will receive all messages from topic.
+But if there is any custom message type (MyMessage) that only needs to be consumed then it can be filtered in Deserializer class.